astronomer/docs/astro/install-aws.md

     ]}>
 <TabItem value="byoc">

-To install Astro on your existing AWS cloud instance, you'll complete the following tasks:
+To install Astro in a dedicated AWS account owned by your organization, you'll complete the following tasks:

 - Create an account on Astro.
 - Share AWS account information with Astronomer support.